-Yet another way to repurpose your existing content is to create a series of automated emails that consists of your most popular posts.
+Yet another way to repurpose your existing content is to create a series of automated emails that consist of your most popular posts.
 You may already have a robust list of email subscribers who’d like to receive your best content via email.

-If you don’t currently use an email marketing service provider (ESP) to manage your email campaigns, consider investing in one of these email services and streamline the whole process.
+If you don’t currently use an email marketing service provider (ESP) to manage your email campaigns, consider investing in one of these email services, and streamline the whole process.

 11. Syndicate Your Content

-Consider syndicating or republishing some of your best performing posts on other platforms to reach out to a whole new audience.
+Consider syndicating or republishing some of your best performing posts on other blogging platforms to reach out to a whole new audience.
 LinkedIn and Medium are two of the most popular platforms where you can republish your content.